harshlangade19/Data_Analysis_Engage/README.md

 ***Objective:***

 The main objective of this project is to predict the automobile sales based on its given attributes(characteristics).
 This would help automobile companies to approximately predict the sales of a particular model on the basis of its attributes.
-Accordingly, they would be able to tweak the characteristics so to maximize their sale,increase their profits and hence compete with other companies.
+Accordingly, they would be able to tweak the characteristics and produce a better model, so to maximize their sale,increase their profits and hence compete with other companies.